 - Limited domestic funding for CSE; huge reliance on donor funding with challenges for sustainability

 - COVID pandemic which negatively impacted implementation of planned activities.
-Overall, efforts to advance CSE and access to SRH services for AYP were generally undermined at the beginning of the pandemic due to school closures and lockdowns more broadly in countries.
+Overall, efforts to advance CSE and access to sexual and reproductive health (SRH) services for adolescents and young people (AYP) were generally undermined at the beginning of the pandemic due to school closures and lockdowns more broadly in countries.

 - Shortage of staff implementing the programme in some countries due to delays with staff recruitments (HRM)